Skip to main content

 Ledet av: Norunn Grande og Astrid Folkedal Kraidy

-Deltakere: Samina Vabo Ansari, TBA
+Deltakere: Samina Vabo Ansari, Nilofar Anwar

 Dialog i praksis: Hvordan snakker man med Taliban?

-18:00 – 19:30 CET
+18:00 – 19:30

 Det var store protester da en delegasjon fra Taliban ble flydd til Norge i privatfly i januar 2022, invitert av norske myndigheter til dialog et halvt år etter at de hadde tatt tilbake makta i Afghanistan.
 Fortsatt er mange kritiske til å snakke med Taliban, mens andre mener det er helt nødvendig for å kunne jobbe i og for Afghanistan.